timescale/docs/promscale/monitoring-promscale.md

 doesn't work as expected in Promscale.

 [Here](promscale-alerting-rules) are the alerting rules for Promscale.
-These alerting rules should be configured on the Prometheus end to evaluate the alerting rules.
+These alerting rules should be configured on the Prometheus instance that you are using to monitor Promcsale.

 ## Runbooks